apolloio/apollo-api-docs/source/includes/_sequences.md

-emailer_campaign_id (required)| The ID of sequence to deploy to | "583f2f7ed9ced98ab5bfXXXX" send_email_from_email_account_id (required)| ID of the email account to send email from, use the email_account/search api to figure out the list IDs | "583f2f7ed9ced98ab5bfXXXX" sequence_no_email | Whether to still sequence the contact if he/she does not have an email address | true or false (default false) sequence_active_in_other_campaigns | Whether to still sequence the contact if he/she is active or paused in another sequence | true or false (default false) sequence_finished_in_other_campaigns  | Whether to still sequence the contact if he/she already finished another sequence | true or false (default false) async | Whether process should be executed synchronously or asynchronously | true or false (default false) user_id | User who is performing this action | 5cc77dXXXXXXXXXXXXXXXXXX
+emailer_campaign_id (required)| The ID of sequence to deploy to | "583f2f7ed9ced98ab5bfXXXX" send_email_from_email_account_id (required)| ID of the email account to send email from, use the email_account/search api to figure out the list IDs | "583f2f7ed9ced98ab5bfXXXX" sequence_no_email | Whether to still sequence the contact if he/she does not have an email address | true or false (default false) sequence_unverified_email | Whether to still sequence the contact if he/she has unverified email | true or false (default false) sequence_job_change | Whether to still sequence the contact if he/she has recent job change (Note: Your plan should have job-change alerts for this to work) | true or false (default false) sequence_active_in_other_campaigns | Whether to still sequence the contact if he/she is active or paused in another sequence | true or false (default false) sequence_finished_in_other_campaigns  | Whether to still sequence the contact if he/she already finished another sequence | true or false (default false) sequence_same_company_in_same_campaign | Whether to still sequence contacts who works at the same company (Note: You should have this feature enabled for this to work) | true or false (default false) async | Whether process should be executed synchronously or asynchronously | true or false (default false) user_id | User who is performing this action | 5cc77dXXXXXXXXXXXXXXXXXX